marcos-de-sousa/BioTaxGeo/README.md

 <p align="center"><img src="files/images/map-pt3.gif" width="740" height="460"></p>

-> After the user saves the coordinates and clicks on check areas, BioTaxGeo will check if there are formatting errors in the fields referring to geographic coordinates, if the coordinates correspond to the informed location (city, state and country), and also if all records of occurrence of species are within the defined area, if there are records outside the area, the user can correct them.
+> After the user saves the coordinates and clicks on check areas, BioTaxGeo will check if there are formatting errors in the fields referring to geographic coordinates, if the coordinates correspond to the informed location (city, state and country), and also if all records of occurrence of species are within the defined area.
+The records that appear outside the area can be corrected.

 <p align="center"><img src="files/images/map-pt4.gif" width="740" height="460"></p>